Taha-bouhafa1/Visual-Question-Answering-VQA-project/README.md

 ## 🛠 Tools and Technologies Used

-- **VQA v2.0 Dataset**: The dataset includes images, questions, and answers.
+- **VQA v2.0 Dataset** ([Download VQA v2.0 Dataset Here](https://visualqa.org/download.html)) : The dataset includes images, questions, and answers.
 Only the training subset was used due to hardware limitations.
 - **ResNet50**: A convolutional neural network used to extract image features.
 - **BERT**: A transformer model (`bert-base-uncased`) used to process and extract features from textual questions.
 - **PyTorch**: The deep learning framework used to train and deploy the models.